 Dipropylene glycol also functions as a masking agent in cosmetics and personal care products.
 A masking agent is used to disguise the natural smell of the active ingredients, especially those that have an unpleasant smell.
-Sometimes, a masking agent can make a product smell so “clean” that consumers think the product is fragrance-free.
+Sometimes, a masking agent can make a product smell so ‘clean’ that consumers think the product is fragrance-free.

-If you research dipropylene glycol, or any member of the glycol family, you’ll find that many sites warn consumers to avoid them.
+If you research dipropylene glycol or any member of the glycol family, you’ll find that many sites warn consumers to avoid them.
 These sources claim that the glycols are irritating and harmful to your skin.
 You might even learn that glycols are found in antifreeze.
-This is true, but the glycol that is used in antifreeze is much different than dipropylene glycol.
+This is true, but the glycol that is used in antifreeze is different from dipropylene glycol.
 Glycols are a broad class of chemicals and they are not created equal.
 While some of the glycols would most definitely be undesirable in personal care products, dipropylene glycol is considered to be safe and effective.